zilfire/zilkit/packages/core-theme/README.md

 A comprehensive React component library and type system for building Next.js applications with Sanity CMS integration.

+> ⚠️ **Warning: Active Development**
+>
+> This package is under active development and the API is subject to change.
+Breaking changes may occur between versions until the beta release. **Beta launch is expected in Q2 2026.**
+>
+> Use in production at your own risk.

 ## 📦 Installation

 ```bash